rossenburgg/rossenburgg/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/rossenburgg](https://github.com/rossenburgg)

-- 💬 Ask me about **React, React natiev, cloud computing, E2EE, Cybersucurity**
+- 💬 Ask me about **React, React natiev, cloud computing, E2EE, Cybersecurity**

 - 📫 How to reach me **{/}**